kenokaicer/kanpachian/Readme.md

 - userLogged checks in controller constructor for admin pages, and check for sensitive areas in user zone
 - purchase process ready
 - user menu (+view tickets, view data, modify data, change password, etc)

-TO DO

-- Put methods in interfaces once all daos are complete
 - decomment adminLogged in admin and management areas when finished
-- change getall() to getAttributes() where necessary, done in daos, check controllers
 - cleanup controllers, set correct try-catch, check for null and empty arrays, and other proper checks
-- Test dao methods after dao code clean up, need a second test after loadtype changes

 - Theater Managment add -> transform to javascript (not a priority)
 - Theater Managment list -> javascript that expands seatTypelist
 - For events, make a search by event name, by artist name, and by date, and by categories (combobox) (low prority)
+- change getall() to getAttributes() where necessary, done in daos, check controllers
+- Put methods in interfaces once all daos are complete
+- Test dao methods after dao code clean up, need a second test after loadtype changes

+TO DO

+- Last test for management clases
+- add edit to SeatsByEvent